 This family-run country hotel dovetails perfectly with the culture of Colombia’s coffee country.
 The two-story house was built more than 120 years ago and it retains its traditional paint job, wide wrap-around veranda, and original wood and tile floors.
-It was loving restored and modernized as a 7-room hotel a couple of decades ago and all rooms have private bathrooms and antiques from the original house.
+It was lovingly restored and modernized as a 7-room hotel a couple of decades ago and all rooms have private bathrooms and antiques from the original house.
 The place is perfectly built to catch the breezes and make the most of the bucolic agricultural land and Andes views that surround it.
 There’s a pool and a sprawling garden favored by all sorts of bird, a free coffee plantation tour is offered, and excellent estate-grown coffee and gourmet traditional meals are served.

 Hacienda Castilla Casa de Huespuedes near Pereira

 There are 12 rooms at this former private home which was lovingly converted into a hotel thanks to the vision and determination of a member of the family which most recently owned and lived in the home.
 Originally built in 1633 at the center of a large farm, the current hotel retains the regal feeling of a hacienda with antiques and plenty of atmosphere.
 There are also expansive front and back gardens with enormous trees and plenty of birds plus an inviting pool.
 The kitchen puts polish on Colombian favorites, adding to the feeling of tradition and history.